MuertoGB/MacEfiToolkit/MANUAL.md

   <img src="files/manual/serial.png">
 </kbd>

 This section consists of the System Serial Number (SSN) located in the Fsys store, and one button.
 Clicking the 'Globe' button will open a browser window to EveryMac and automatically load in the serial number.
-A valid serial number will consist of either 11 or 12 characters.
+A valid serial number will consist of either 11 or 12 characters, and will be appended to the end of the serial data.

 ---